IsanaVekslerLublinsky/OffRisk-ui/README.md

 Comprehensive details pertaining to each off-target, along with their respective annotations across various databases, are available for reference.

-To view illustrative output examples, kindly navigate to the dedicated "examples" page.
+To view illustrative output examples, kindly navigate to the dedicated ["examples"](https://github.com/gili311/OffRisk-ui/tree/main/examples) page.

+## Contact Us

+Your feedback is incredibly valuable to us.
+If you have any specific suggestions or encounter any issues, please don't hesitate to share them with us via the GitHub issue tracker.</br>
+We are genuinely eager to hear your thoughts and ideas to continually improve our tool.